pkourany/Adafruit_SSD1331_Library/README.txt

 These displays use SPI to communicate, 4 or 5 pins are required to
 interface

-!!!!
+!!!
 Adapted for Spark Core by Paul Kourany, Nov 9, 2014  !!!
+!!!
+REQUIRES Adafruit_GFX library !!!

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing